QuentinRa/oneaudit/README.md

 * Rocketreach exports (least important)
 * Keep verified even if there are no results
 * Multiple filters for company rocketreach export
+* add proxynova
-* handle facebook, twitter, github, etc?
+* handle github/nubela/descriptions?

 ## SocOSINT